-To see a psychologist – necessity, fad or weakness?
+To see a psychologist is it a necessity, fad or weakness?

 I recently read the opinion of a person who was giving advice to other people and saying that seeing a psychologist means weakness.
 That in fact everyone should stop complaining, man up and just get over everything.
 That everything relies on the will power and guts.